entuland/rhotator/README.md

   `/rhotator memory [on|off|auto]`: displays or sets rotation memory for newly placed blocks (auto means 'auto copy from pointed-to node if possible, no rotation otherwise')

-  `/rhotator require_tool [on|off]`: displays or sets requirement of tool in inventory for newly placed nodes
+  `/rhotator require_tool [on|off|default]`: displays or sets requirement of tool in inventory for newly placed nodes, default means 'server default'

+  `/rhotator server_require_tool [on|off]`: displays or sets server default requirement of tool in inventory, player choice takes precedence, requires priv 'rhotator_admin' to alter this value

   `/rhotator multi`: lists the configuration of the multitool